/media/2rajrzdo/strategic-investing.png

 Step #2: Remove the ETFs with a return less than the risk-free rate.
 I use the three months US treasury rate.

-Step #4: Sort the list by 12-1-month momentum from high to low.
+Step #4: Sort the list by 12-month momentum from high to low.

-Step #5: Invest in the top three to five ETF's after making sure that they are not all in the same country or industry to give you more diversification.
+Step #5: Invest equal amounts in the top three to five ETF's.
+BUT make sure that they are not all in the same country, industry or investment strategy to give you more diversification.

 Step #6: As ETF trading costs are low you can rebalance as often as you like.
-Monthly may be too often but every three to six months should work fine.
+I rebalance monthly but every three to six months should work fine.

-I use 12 - 1 month momentum to avoid ETFs that gone up a lot in one month and may correct the following month.
-In other words, it is a risk management or selection criteria to make sure you are not investing in an asset that jumped in price recently and may correct.
+I use to recommend you use 12-1 month momentum to avoid ETFs that gone up a lot in one month and may correct the following month.

-You Are Jumping on The Fastest Moving Train
+You Are Jumping on The Fastest Moving ETF Momentum Train

 So, in simple terms this is what you do with the strategy.
-You first look to see what trains are moving forward (beating the risk-free rate), if they are you jump on the train that is moving forward the fastest.
+You first look to see what trains are moving forward (beating the risk-free rate), if they are you jump on the train that is moving forward the fastest, the ETF's that have gone up the most.

-Because momentum can turn around fast risk management with momentum strategies are very important.
+Because momentum can turn around fast risk management with momentum strategies is very important.

 They found the following: